sassoftware/viya4-orders-cli/README.md

    ```

 ### Examples
 The examples in this section correspond to typical tasks that you might
 perform using SAS Viya Orders CLI:

-* Using config file `/c/Users/auser/vocli/.viya4-orders-cli.yaml`, get deployment assets for SAS Viya order 923456 at
+* Using config file `/c/Users/auser/vocli/.viya4-orders-cli.yaml` to convey your API credentials, get deployment assets
-the latest version of the Long Term Support (`lts`) cadence, with the contents going to file
+for SAS Viya order `923456` at the latest version of the Long Term Support (`lts`) cadence, with the contents going to file
 `/c/Users/auser/vocli/sasfiles/923456_lts_depassets.tgz`: <br>
      ```docker
     docker run -v /c/Users/auser/vocli:/sasstuff viya4-orders-cli deploymentAssets 923456 lts \